-NORTH HERTFORDSHIRE DISTRICT COUNCIL – MAY UPDATE
+NORTH HERTFORDSHIRE DISTRICT COUNCIL – AUGUST UPDATE

 Station Pub Planning Application

 A planning application, Ref.
 17/01622/1, which has been submitted to NHDC to re-develop the site of the Station Hotel (aka the Station Pub) to provide nine two bed and five one bed dwellings, in addition to the existing bar area.
 The ‘Save Our Station Pub’ campaign team is looking at valid planning grounds on which this application might be challenged.
 Please see the article elsewhere in this edition for more information.